Queer Chicano art: Edmundo "Mundo" Meza

-Edmundo "Mundo" Meza also known as Mundo Meza was a Mexican American artist known to be the heart of the scene and activist for the queer Chicano community in Los Angeles.
-Meza was born in Tijuana, Mexico on July 19, 1955, but was raised in East Lost Angeles.
-Meza worked through a variety of mediums ranging from abstract paintings, sketches, performances, and window displays, but is most regarded as a painter.
-His work responded to social issues through Meso-American imagery and illustration of gay liberation.
-Meza’s work pushed to expand and change awareness of queer Mexican American identity.
-Meza’s work drew from experiences and shared stories within his network to express identity and fight stigma of stereotypes surrounding the LGBTQIA+ and Mexican American community.
-He played a crucial role in the collaboration of Chicano artists especially, Robert Legorreta (Cyclona).
+Edmundo "Mundo" Meza, also known as Mundo Meza, was a Mexican-American artist, known as a central figure in the scene, and an activist for the queer Chicano community in Los Angeles.
+Meza was born in Tijuana, Mexico, but was raised in East Los Angeles.
+Meza worked in a variety of media including abstract paintings, sketches, performances, and window displays, but is most widely regarded as a painter.
+His work addressed social issues through Mesoamerican imagery and illustrations of gay liberation.
+Meza's work aimed to expand awareness and understanding of queer Mexican American identity.
+His work drew from experiences and shared stories to express identity and fight the stigma of stereotypes surrounding the LGBTQIA+ and Mexican-American community.
+He often collaborated with other Chicano artists, especially Robert Legorreta (Cyclona).

 On February 11, 1985, Meza died of complications of AIDS at the age of 29.
-After his death, his work continued to create community, belonging, and identity for queer Mexican Americans.
+Even after his death, his work continued to create community, belonging, and identity for queer Mexican Americans.

-A popular work from Meza, Merman with Mandolin, 1984 illustrates a mythical and idealized version of Meza as a merman portraying beauty and confidence.
-After being diagnosed with AIDS this portrait alludes to pride and comfortability in one's own skin.
+A popular work by Meza, Merman with Mandolin (1984) illustrates a mythical, idealized version of Meza as a merman, portraying beauty and confidence.
+Created after Meza was diagnosed with AIDS, this portrait alludes to pride and self-confidence.

 Patssi Valdez

 Patssi Valdez was born in 1951 in East Los Angeles in a Hispanic urban culture.
-In her art, Valdez challenged expectations for Chicana femininity through utilizing overt gender performativity through her art.
-She documents gender representation using multimedia art, including photography, painting, and performance.
-Through her art she was able to negotiate and exploit gendered ideologies.
+Valdez used her art to challenge expectations for Chicana femininity by utilizing overt gender performativity.
+She documented gender representation using multimedia art, including photography, painting, and performance.
+Through her art, she was able to negotiate and exploit gendered ideologies.

 A popular work by Valdez is hand-painted photograph of Sylvia Delgado.
-The Portrait of Sylvia Delgado, 1980 renders Delgado as a heavily made-up force of nature, challenging the way femininity was being portrayed in art.
+The Portrait of Sylvia Delgado (1980) renders Delgado as a heavily made-up force of nature, challenging the way femininity was being portrayed in art.

 Laura Aguilar

-Laura Aguilar was born on October 26, 1959 in San Gabriel, California.
-She is the daughter of a first-generation Mexican American father and mother of mixed Irish and Mexican descent.
+Laura Aguilar was born on October 26, 1959, in San Gabriel, California.
+She was the daughter of a first-generation Mexican-American father and a mother of mixed Irish and Mexican descent.

-Aguilar is a photographer and a key figure in the Chicano and queer art scene in Los Angeles.
-Her photography centered identities focusing on large-bodied, working-class Chicana women, at the time were considered background subjects.
-She has shaped how identities have been perceived as she brought to light issues with mental health and equity in the art world through her chronicling of the body and Chicana identity.
+Aguilar was a photographer associated with Los Angeles' queer Chicano art scene.
+Her photography centered on the identities of large-bodied working-class Chicana women, who were often considered background subjects at the time.
+Through her chronicling of the human body and Chicana identity, she raised awareness of mental health topics and equity in art.

-Aguilar's photography of Lesbian Latina examined the heterogeneity of being queer Chicana.
-Lesbian Latina documented portraits women, including herself from the Chicana Lesbian community in Los Angeles, along with handwritten reflections of their sexual identity below the portraits.
+Aguilar's Lesbian Latina examined the diversity of experience in being queer and Chicana.
+Lesbian Latina featured portraits of women, including herself, accompanied by handwritten reflections of each woman's sexual identity.